There is a stigma in relationships that must be shattered, in order for us to move forward as a civilization.

 Shortly after that, she came back to me to learn how to write a book.
 We worked together for months helping her to sculpt her outline because I had written many books by then, I gave her every ounce of education that I had received, and she was flourishing as a first-time author.

-Living separately despite being of love can be a good idea
+Living separately despite being in love can be a good idea

-This is not the last time I made this type of recommendation, and since that time there have been several couples that I’ve actually helped to save the relationship because they ended up starting to live in different residences.
+This is not the last time I made this type of recommendation for a couple to be married but living separately, and since that time there have been several couples that I’ve actually helped to save the relationship because they ended up starting to live in different residences.

 How about you?
 Are you in a relationship where you truly love your partner, but you just can’t get along?
 Are you a night owl and there is an early bird?
 Are you ultra creative and free-spirited and they’re super conservative?

 Whatever you do, don’t settle for the nonsense of ridiculously argumentative relationships.
-Do something unique.
+Do something unique like staying married but living apart.
 Different.
 Act today, and it might just save the relationship you’re in tomorrow.